-The symptoms generally develop 2 to 3 months after infection, but may develop from 6 weeks to 6 months after infection.
+You may not have any symptoms.
+For people who do have symptoms, they generally develop two to three months after infection, but may develop from six weeks to six months after infection.

 The symptoms and signs are generally more severe in adults than children.
 Many children will have no symptoms or mild symptoms only.

-Most (95%) adults who become infected with hepatitis B will usually clear the infection within 6 months.
-These people become immune and cannot catch the virus again.
+Most adults (95%) who become infected with hepatitis B will usually clear the infection within six months.
+This is an acute infection.
+These people become immune and can't catch the virus again.

 Almost all babies and young children infected with hepatitis B will develop chronic infection.

-People with acute hepatitis infection can transmit the infection to others from several weeks before they become ill and for the next 6 months.
+People with acute hepatitis infection can transmit the infection to others from several weeks before they become ill and for the next six months.